 For this entire year I’ve been saying how I thought writing every day would be the most impactful thing I could do for my business.
 But I still never did anything about it.
 Instead I’ve been creating new courses, running old ones, and swanning about the globe.
 So at the start of October I got my shit together and started a new 28-day challenge: to write 500 words every single day, including weekends (because, Christ, apparently I am some sort of masochist).

 The plan was simply this: each morning I would post a new thread in the group, which people could comment on once they’d done their writing (myself included).
 People could simply say ‘Done!’ or they could go into more detail, sharing a little bit about what they wrote, why they wrote it, or even a link to a published piece.
-Each week I would post a recap thread noting how many people had written each day and giving a shoutout to everyone who wrote every single day (actually that wasn’t part of the plan; I just did it on a whim because I’m cray-cray like that).
+Each week I would post a recap thread noting how many people had written each day and giving a shoutout to everyone who wrote every single day (actually that wasn’t part of the plan, but whatever, I did it anyway).

 So, how did it go?
 Well, I want to talk about two things in this post: 1) What I learned from writing 500 words a day, and 2) What it was like running the group challenge.